HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_12/Check_Points_Ch12.md

 The size of a a file is retrieved with the length() method.

 File(pathname: String) can be used for creation of both directories and files.

+## 12.29 ##
+The file class is not intended for I/O. Creation of a File object will not create a file on the disk.